zzhangjii/learning-library/workshops/journey3-data-science/LabGuide400.md

 # Introduction

-This lab provides the same examples in Data Science Acceleration Lab 300: R and Zeppelin but focusing on how to use R with RStudio.
+This lab provides the same examples from Data Science Acceleration Lab 300: R and Zeppelin but focusing on how to use R with RStudio.

 In particular, this lab will show you how to use R/SparkR functionality within RStudio.
 This functionality will allow you to use R to query hive tables and read data directly from the Object Store.
 It will also allow you to query R data with Spark SQL and to leverage some of Spark's advanced machine learning algorithms.